dettonville/dettonville.org/content/news/2014-03-05-mapstruct-1_0_0_Beta1-with-JAXB-support-factories-decorators-and-more.md

 ### JAXB support

 When working with SOAP or REST based web services it's a common requirement to map between the internal model of the application an JAXB types used in the web service layer.
-MapStruct facilitates this use case by providing out-of-the-box support for the following type conversions:
+Dettonville facilitates this use case by providing out-of-the-box support for the following type conversions:

 * `java.util.Date` <> `XMLGregorianCalendar`
 * `String` <> `XMLGregorianCalendar`, optionally applying a format pattern